 - Fujifilm Klasse S: shutter speeds: Bulb, 1/2s to 1/500s at f2.8 and up to 1/1000s at f16.

 - Fujifilm Klasse: the top shutter speed at the widest aperture f2.6 is 1/290s.

 - The dial on the front of the camera to the left of the lens performs different tasks.
 On the Klasse, it sets the manual focus distance.
 On the Klasse S and W, it sets exposure compensation.

-Prefer to manually set your focus distance – this is easier with the original
+- If you prefer to manually set your focus distance – this is easier with the original Klasse.

 superia 1600 / natura 1600 – of course they are the same film – natura being the japanese market name and superia being the name used in the USA

 coding on the film is identical

 called natura because of the natura point and shoots